juanmilkah/volatix/README.md

 ![Performance](performance.png)

-An In memory database.
-Still in development <skill issues :)>
+An In memory database :)

 ## Build the project